-Legal Help After a Dog Bite or Attack
+Legal Help After a Dog Bite or Attack in Ventura

 Dog bites can cause serious injuries, partly due to the fact that the risk of infection is very high.
 You or your loved one may not only require intensive antibiotics and potentially other drug treatments, but may need multiple surgeries to repair the damage done by the dog bite(s).
 Physical injuries are not the only consequences of a dog attack, however.
 Being attacked or mauled by a dog is a traumatic experience and can result in anxiety and post traumatic stress disorder (PTSD).
 These are serious conditions that require serious treatment.
 To help you get the money you need for adequate medical care and to overcome the emotional distress and other losses from the animal attack, it is important to access information about your legal rights and options.

 If you or a loved one has been bitten by a dog, Ventura personal injury lawyer Renée J. Nordstrand-Black can help you hold the dog owner liable for negligence.
 To discuss your experience with our legal team, call us for a consultation today at (866) 298-2041.

 California Dog Bite Law

 Under California Civil Code 3342, the owner of any dog that bites and causes injury to another individual in a public place or when they are lawfully in a private place, may be held liable for the damages suffered.
 An exception to this rule would be in the event that a military or police dog causes injury while defending itself, a peace officer, or another person against "annoying, harassing, or provoking [actions]" or physical attack.